rxyknight/testScala/README.md

 This includes very basic examples about how to write scala.

-My own comments and notes are insides.
+My own comments and notes are inside.